-Five advantages of individual health insurance
+5 advantages of individual health insurance

 With so many health insurance options to choose from, how do you know what's best for your business?
-Group plans have traditionally been a popular choice for employer-sponsored health insurance coverage.
+Group health plans have long been a popular choice for employer-sponsored health insurance coverage.
 However, more employers are embracing reimbursement models, like health reimbursement arrangements (HRAs), to provide quality essential health benefits to their employees.

 Why provide health benefits?